 Appalachian Trail – August 14, 2013

-Bemis and Blue – two big, tough names in southern Maine.
-These were definitely memorable climbs, with steel rungs, cliff faces, shimmying sideways.
-I always pushed for 20 miles, and usually ended up in the high teens, but these rugged peaks in this more remote state were going to have none of that!
+Bemis and Blue – are two big, tricky names in southern Maine.
+These were memorable climbs, with steel rungs, cliff faces, and shimmying sideways.
+I always pushed for 20 miles and usually ended up in the high teens, but these rugged peaks in this more remote state would have none of that!

-Our final climb of the afternoon was Old Blue, and I paused to look around at the summit, while Sandman went a few yards ahead and looked around the trees, where the trail hooked a left.
-I threw my pack up over my shoulder to continue, as he turned to me and shook his head, motioning for me to put my pack back down.
-“This is a good place to dry our gear” he said grinning.
-The fella around the corner was drying both himself and all of his gear, and using the surrounding bushes as his clothesline.
-It was too early for eyeball trauma, so I dropped the pack and began to unpack my tent and bag.
+Our final afternoon climb was Old Blue, and I paused to look around at the summit while Sandman went a few yards ahead and looked around the trees, where the trail hooked a left.
+I threw my pack over my shoulder to continue as he turned to me and shook his head, motioning for me to put my pack back down.
+“This is a good place to dry our gear,” he grins.
+The fellow was drying himself and all his gear around the corner and using the surrounding bushes as his clothesline.
+It was too early for eyeball trauma, so I dropped the pack and unpacked my tent and bag.

 The wind was gusting hard, so everything spread over the stunted spruce trees dried out quickly.
-We sat on small boulders and snacked as we waited, Sandman had informed me that the next road we came to would take us to the town of Andover, ME.
+We s on small boulders and snacked as we waited.
+Sandman had informed me that the next road we came to would take us to the town of Andover, ME.
 I told him I had not planned to go into town again, but if he could get a signal and call a shuttle, I would go with him since it was the end of the day.
 I looked down at my phone and smiled.
-There was no signal on this summit.
-I knew there would be no signal at the bottom on the road.
-We packed up and headed around the corner.
-The young NOBO had dressed, and we all chatted for a few minutes before moving in our opposite directions.
+There w no signal on this summit.
+I knew t re would be no signal at the bottom of the road.
+We packed p and headed around the corner.
+The young OBO had dressed, and we all chatted for a few minutes before moving in opposite directions.

 The climb down Blue was a different hike than the climb up.
-I reached the first slab of rock with metal rungs and hissed slightly as I stepped down too quickly and my shoe slid across the metal.
-I froze for a moment, and then turned to look down (always a mistake).
-This was clearly going to be a long, slow climb down.
-I’m not a fan of heights, and lowering myself on thin, bent metal bars, that appeared to be decades old, was a pain in the ass.
+I reached the first slab of rock with metal rungs and hissed slightly as I stepped down too quickly, and my shoe slid across the metal.
+I froze and then looked down (always a mistake).
+This was going to be a long, slow climb down.
+I’m not afraid of heights, and lowering myself on thin, bent metal bars that appeared decades old, was a pain in the ass.

-We made it down the ancient slabs of granite, and as I paced behind Sandman, I was startled to see him disappear into the bushes to the left of the trail.
-He had fallen, and was laying sprawled in the brush on the edge of the trail.
+We made it down the ancient granite slabs, and as I paced behind Sandman, I was startled to see him disappear into the bushes to the left of the trail.
+He had fallen and was sprawled in the brush on the trail’s edge.
 I was beginning to understand where all the blood on his clothing had come from.
-I helped him up, made sure he was ok, and we continued down the trail.
+I helped him ensure he was ok, and we continued down the trail.
 A few minutes later, we arrived at the road, and Sandman barely skipped a beat in dropping his pack and whipping out his cell phone in one smooth movement.

-We had planned to go on to the next shelter, but I had told Sandman that if he could reach Pine Ellis we would go in for the night.
-According to our guide there was no signal and we needed to call from the top of Old Blue, where we had just found no signal.
-I watched as, amazingly, he reached Pine Ellis with one weak bar on his phone.
-He turned and grinned, as he informed me they would be there in 20 minutes.
+We had planned to go to the next shelter, but I had told Sandman that if he could reach Pine Ellis, we would go for the night.
+Unfortunately, according to our guide, there was no signal, and we needed to call from the top of Old Blue, where we had just found no signal.
+I watched as he reached Pine Ellis with one weak bar on his phone.
+He turned and grinned, informing me they would be there in 20 minutes.

 David arrived in 20 minutes and whisked us away to the land of hot showers and hot food.
-Once at Pine Ellis I settled into my room, grabbed a shower, and sat on the porch and chatted with Eileen for a bit.
+Once at Pine Ellis, I settled into my room, grabbed a shower, sat on the porch, and chatted with Eileen for a bit.
 I had met her and Paul 15 years earlier when I had hiked through the area.
 Paul had since passed away, but Eileen was still running the place with David’s support.
-I expect she would probably retire soon.
+I expect she will probably retire soon.

 I walked up to the General Store for dinner with Sandman and Dano.
 Dano was a NOBO attorney from Honolulu, out hiking the trail.
-The AT really does bring together people from all walks of life, and level set the playing field.
-Blue collar, white collar, ethnicity, etc. It begins to matter less and less, with everyone having one common goal, and suffering through the same trials and tribulations to reach it.
-Blisters, hunger, weather, fatigue – it all breeds common bed fellas.
+The AT does bring together people from all walks of life and level sets the playing field.
+Blue collar, white co ar, ethnicity, etc. It begins to matter less and less, with everyone having one common goal and suffering the same trials and tribulations to reach it.
+Blisters, hunger, weather, and fatigue breed common bed fellas.

 We headed back to the Pine Ellis after dinner.
-I was now on chicken time – dawn to dusk, and headed up to my room to crash for the night.
-I needed to pack, in order to get ready for breakfast and an early start.
-There was not much to pack though, after only being out for night before heading for town, so I was asleep and slumbering in 30 minutes.
+I was now on chicken time – dawn to dusk and headed up to my room to crash for the night.
+I needed to pack to get ready for breakfast and an early start.
+There was not much to pack, though, after only being out for the night before heading for town, so I was asleep and slumbering in 30 minutes.